-NBA Rumors: Michigan’s Moritz Wagner Emerges As Draft Prospect For Celtics, Sean Deveney of ‘Sporting News’
+NBA Rumors: Michigan’s Moritz Wagner Emerges As Draft Prospect For Celtics, Sean Deveney Of ‘Sporting News’

 — Celtics on CLNS (@CelticsCLNS) March 19, 2018

 In a recent podcast with Adam Kaufmann of Celtics Beat on CLNS Media, Deveney agreed that finding a gem between 25th to 30th overall will be a brutal task given the lack of depth in the draft.
-Addressing their frontcourt need will be a priority for the Celtics’ front-office this summer, and this coming draft presents several skilled big men.
+Addressing their frontcourt need will be a priority for the Celtics’ front office this summer, and this coming draft presents several skilled big men.

-The Celtics won’t be getting any of those Unicorn bigs (DeAndre Ayton, Mo Bamba, Michael Porter Jr., Miles Bridges and Jaren Jackson), but Deveney believes there’s still some real talent in the late 20s’ of this year’s draft.
+The Celtics won’t be getting any of those unicorn bigs (DeAndre Ayton, Mo Bamba, Michael Porter Jr., Miles Bridges, and Jaren Jackson), but Deveney believes there’s still some real talent in the late 20s’ of this year’s draft.

 He thinks Michigan Wolverines’ big Mo Wagner would fit well with the Celtics because of his size, mobility, and ability to stretch the defense with his nice outside game.